jbexta/AgentPilot/docs/guides/creating_a_plugin.md

 You can create additional settings for an agent by defining a `extra_params` attribute. <br>
 This is a list of dictionaries representing a list of parameters.
 The values will be available in the GUI and `self.config` with a prefixed key: `'extra.{param_name}'`.<br>
 The GUI will automatically create a setting for each parameter in the `General` tab of `AgentSettings`.<br>
-This is useful for creating settings that modify external configs.

 Available types:
 - `str` - Text field